netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 cp compose/importer/netsage_shared.xml userConfig/netsage_override.xml
 ```

-At the bottom of the file, edit this section.
+At the bottom of the file, edit this section to set the number of days worth of files to keep.
 Set cull-enable to 0 for no culling.
 Eg, to save 7 days worth of data:
 ````xml
   <worker>
     <cull-enable>1</cull-enable>